Rainymood/musings/2020-01-28_chatbase-debugging.md

    MessageLifecycleState { _state: { create: [Object], update: [Object] } } }
 ```

 Indeed, we see that in `MessageSet` that `type: null`.
-Could this be the course of the error?
+Could this be the root cause of the error?

 ```JS
 const msg = set.newMessage()